The S32K144 MCU ARM Cortex M4 core processor handles fault exceptions using four handlers.

 There are also two auxiliary address registers.
 Bus Fault Address Register (BFAR) holds an address that has caused a Bus Fault provided BFARVALID bit is set in BFSR register.
 Similarly, Memory Manage Address Register (MMAR) holds an address that has caused a MemManage Fault provided MMARVALID bit is set in MMFSR register.

-The attached example code shows fault exception handling on S32K144 MCU.
+The attached example code shows the exception handling on S32K144 MCU.

-To demonstrate fault handling, the following faults are forced:
+To demonstrate the debugging process, the following faults can be forced: